api7/adc/README.md

 - `sync`: Sync your local configuration to APISIX instance.
 - `diff`: Show the differences between your local configuration and the APISIX instance.
 - `dump`: Dump your APISIX configurations to a local file.
+- `version`: Print the version of ADC CLI.

 Use the `--help` flag with any sub-command to see its usage information.